-"And that I can't." said she.
-"Your uncle came it rather haushty over me!
+"And that I can't!" said she.
+"Your uncle came if rather haughty over me!
 After that alling wife of his died, three years ago, I tried to be real sociable, over the back yard fence of nights.
-I pulled three lathes of wood out, so's I could keep a cheery eye on him-for I'm a widow, and can sympathize with men!
-It ain't natural-like, for a man like you to live alone!
-He'd be sitting there of ar evening, smoking his pipe in his little back yard, a real good-looking man he is!
-But whenever I'd come out, and try a bit of conversation with him, why he'd act real stiff and haughty, and ther make some excuse and got up and go into the house.
-'I see the fence is broken,' he would say, always very polits.
-Til send a man here tumorrow to see that it is repaired.
-Three times he mended the fence, never guessing I had made the hole on purpose!"
-She sighed, with a reminis-cent look in her hard eye.
-"I guess your uncle's fixed real elegant?" said she rewhere was I now to turn?
+I pulled three latters and the product of the latter of t three lathes of wood out, so a keep a cheery sys on him-for widow, and can sympathize with men!
+'You ought to get another wife, says L.

+'It ain't natural-like, for a man like you to live alone!
+He'd be sitting there of an evening, smoking his pipe in his little back yard, a real good-looking man he is!
+But whenever I'd come out, and try he'd act real stiff and haughty, and then make some excuse and ref up and go into the house.
+'I see the fence is hooken,' he would say, always very polite.
+'I'll send a man here tomerrow to see that it is repaired.'
+Three times he mended the fence, never guessing I had made the hole. widow, and can sympathize with fence, never guessing I had made the hole wives, beneficiaries of the nurpose!"
+She sighed, with a reministicant look in her hard eye.
+"I guess your tincle's fixed real elegant" said she re- What could she mean!
+"Fixed up real elegant!"
+I did not know, and did not care.
+Where was I now to turn?
 A PLEASANT PROPOSITION.